DafetiteOgaga/custom_commands/README.md

 ## Changes
+   - gitignore now adds itself as a file to the .gitigore file to prevent commiting and pushing it to your repository
    - curfol now works on ubuntu and wsl-ubuntu
    - you can now skip files from being committed when using pushfile
    - majority of the display/output now commes with text coloring